awbn/minion-daemon/README.md

 ## Testing

 This module is unittested using the [unittest module](http://github.com/kohana/unittest).
-You can use the `minion.tasks.daemon` group to only run minion log tests.
+You can use the `minion.tasks.daemon` group to only run minion daemon tests.
 It is also grouped under `minion` and `minion.tasks`.

 i.e.